 Find and browse to your resource group.

 Within the resource group, click on the storage account.

-In the storage account blade, select the Files icon.
+In the Storage account blade, select the Files tile.

 Click on the File share toolbar icon.

-Enter the name for your file share and then set a quota of 1 GB.
-Select the Create button.
+Enter the required information for the new file share and then click OK:

+Enter a name for your file share.

+Set a quota of 1 GB.

+In the File service blade:

-Click on the file share name and the select the Add directory toolbar icon.
-Add a new directory name and select the Create button.
+Click on the file share name.

+Select the Add directory toolbar icon.

+Add a new directory name and click the OK button.

 Prior to RDPing in to the VM, you can retrieve the connection command you will use inside of the VM using ‘net use’.
-In the File service blade, right-click on the ellipse adjacent to the name of the file share.

-Choose the Connect menu item.
+In the File share blade, click the Connect menu item.

-In the Connect blade, copy the connect command and paste it in to your clipboard or Notepad.
+In the Connect blade, copy the net use connect command.
+If prompted, click Allow access.
+Paste the net use command in to your clipboard or Notepad.

 Task 2 – RDP in to your VM and connect to the file share

 From within your resource group, click on the virtual machine icon.
-When the virtual machine blade opens, select the Connect toolbar icon at the top of the blade.
-Enter your RDP log in parameters.
+When the Virtual machine blade opens, select the Connect toolbar icon at the top of the blade.

-Log in to the Azure portal at https://portal.azure.com.
+Click Connect, then enter your RDP log in credentials and click OK.
+If prompted, click Yes to proceed.

 Within the VM, right-click on the Windows icon (lower left corner of screen) and select Command Prompt (Admin) to open a console window.

-You will need to retrieve your storage account key to complete the drive mapping.
-From within the portal, select your storage account to open the storage account blade.

-Select the Access Keys menu item from the Settings menu.

-Click on the file icon in the Access keys blade to copy the storage account primary key to the clipboard.
-You can paste this in Notepad for later use.
+Paste the net use command that you copied for the VM in to the command prompt window and then press Enter.
+You should get a confirmation that the command completed successfully.

 Although you can choose to map any drive letter you wish, as an example, the command below maps drive Z: to the share you created in the previous task (storage key has been truncated to make the command easier to read).

 net use Z: \\lwstoreiaas.file.core.windows.net\xyzfileshare /u:lwstoreiaas PHNcglGcc+Dyni+mQFS22LRYmoi…

-Paste the command above (with your own settings) in to the command prompt window and select Enter.
-You should get a confirmation that the command completed successfully.

 From within your VM, open up Windows Explorer and browse to the Z: drive.
 You should be able to browse to your directory and if you have already placed a file in to the directory, you should be able to see and manipulate it.
 You can drop files in to the directory from within the VM, programmatically or from within the Azure portal.

+This is the end of this lab.
+Do not delete these resources, as they may be used in later labs.
+However, you should ensure that any existing VMs are in a stopped (deallocated) state, to conserve costs.